7 Signs Your Well Pump Is Failing (Do Not Ignore #3)

 Medium

-A well pump motor draws a consistent amount of electricity when running.
-If the pump is struggling, it may run longer or more frequently than normal to maintain pressure, driving up energy consumption.
+A struggling pump runs longer and more frequently than normal, driving up energy consumption.
 A 1 HP submersible pump draws about 750 watts when running.
-If that pump is running twice as many hours per day as it should because the system is not pressurizing efficiently, the monthly electric bill will reflect it.
-A sudden unexplained increase in your electricity bill -- particularly if your water usage has not changed -- is worth investigating.
-Compare the current bill to the same month in prior years.
-If you have a smart meter or energy monitoring, you may be able to identify the pump as the source of the additional load by checking usage data.
-A $20 to $50 per month unexplained increase is worth a service call.
+If it is running twice as many hours per day as normal, the monthly bill reflects it.
+A sudden unexplained increase of $20 to $50 per month -- especially if water usage has not changed -- warrants investigation.
+Compare to the same month in prior years.

 5